X

 Rated G · 1h 23m

-Director François Truffaut makes a rare on-screen appearance in one of his most unusual films.
-Based on a true story, the film follows the discovery of a feral child (Jean-Pierre Cargol) who's grown up wild in the forest in late-18th-century France.
-Truffaut plays Dr. Jean Itard, the deaf specialist who tries to civilize the boy, teaching him to walk, speak and read; the screenplay was adapted from Itard's writings.
+Based on a true story, this film follows the discovery of a feral child who's grown up in the forest in late-18th-century France.
+Once the boy is discovered, deaf specialist Dr. Jean Itard tries to civilize the boy, teaching him to walk, speak and read.

 Variety by